-The global oil market is also porous, with a long history of "sanctioned" oil (from countries like Venezuela and Iran) finding its way to market and exerting influence even if not in the official numbers.
+But it's unlikely that a significant amount of Russian oil would disappear from global markets, which are fluid and porous.
+Oil tankers can be easily rerouted, and even sanctioned oil has a way of finding its way to market.
 Refined products are even easier to reroute than oil, and they make up about 2 mbd to 3 mbd of Russia's total exports, all of which are likely to find markets.